desmond-gray/CLIM680-Project/index.md

 ## Introduction

 My initial proposal was to compare the difference between coarse GPCP precipitation data from stations and satellites with higher resolution ERA5 data that has been processed through a model.
-I will be comparing the grids to show how the points differ when calculating climatology and anomalies.
+I was going to compare the grids to show how the points differ when calculating climatology and anomalies.
 Due to covering such a small area, using the low resolution GPCP dataset did not make sense.
-Therefore, I have shifted my focus to analysing total precipitation in Virginia due to it being the region most relevant to our class.
+Therefore, I have shifted my focus to analysing total precipitation in Virginia due to it being a region most relevant to our class.
 I will assess the patterns of precipitation in this area over a long timescale and make interpretations about my findings.

 ## Data